Support Digital Legacy Transfer Contact

 More importantly, you're protecting your privacy.
 By being specific about who gets access to what, you ensure sensitive information stays within the right circle.
 Not every family member needs to see every account.
 Trust Blocks lets you be that intentional about it.

-Tips for Successful Beneficiary Planning
+Tips for Successful Transfer Contact Planning

 Choose People You've Actually Talked To